mybucks-online/core/README.md

 ## mybucks.online

-[Mybucks.online](https://mybucks.online) is a **password-only, self-custodial and browser-based cryptocurrency wallet** built with Javascript.
+[Mybucks.online](https://mybucks.online) is a **seedless, disposable crypto wallet** designed for **speed and convenience**.
 It generates a private key from your password and passcode using an industry-standard, verified **one-way hash function**.
 Your private key forms your account, allowing you to transfer, receive, and hold your crypto assets instantly.

 As a hash function, the **scrypt** Key Derivation Function (KDF) increases the computational effort required to crack passwords, effectively delaying **brute-force** attacks and making them impractical.

 It fully runs on your **browser side** without using any storage or invoking any 3rd-party APIs for key management.
-It instantly generates your private key from your password input, and whenever you close or refresh, there is no footprint.
+It instantly generates your private key from your password input, and whenever you close or refresh, there is **no footprint**.
 This absolutely protects your privacy.

+### Zero Footprint
+- No servers, no databases, no storage and no tracking.
+- 100% browser-based.
+- Your credentials never leave your device.
+- Your account is generated whenever you open it.
+Closing or refreshing your browser erases all traces/history.

+### Fast and Easy
+- No app installs, no browser extensions, no registration and no KYC.
+- You can create or open your wallet in seconds - all you need is your browser.
+- Password is easier to handle and remember than seed phrases

+### 1-Click Gifting
+- Stop asking your friends for their wallet addresses.
+- Send a wallet as a URL rather than just sending coins.
+- The recipient clicks the URL and takes full ownership instantly.
+- This makes **gifting or airdropping perfectly easy** and enables massive micro-gifting in seconds.

+By integrating this library, you can programmatically generate thousands of unique wallet links and distribute them via your own marketing platforms, email lists, or social media campaigns.

 ## Quick start